 Few places have experienced the continuity of leadership that Mackinac Island has enjoyed over the past half-century.
 It was way back in 1975 that Margaret Doud was first elected mayor of Mackinac Island.
-Now, 45 years later and in her 70s, Doud is one of the longest-serving mayors in the nation’s history.
+Now, five decades later, Doud is the longest-serving mayor in America.

-Worldwide, only a few leaders have been in office longer than Doud, and they’re all kings or queens in countries that have monarchies.
-You might say that makes Doud like royalty.
-In fact, she once was crowned Lilac Queen!
+Worldwide, only a few leaders have been in office longer than Doud, and they’re mostly kings or queens in countries that have monarchies.
+You might say that makes Doud royalty.
+And, in fact, she once was crowned Lilac Queen!

-Margaret’s great-grandfather Stephen O’Doud arrived on Mackinac Island to escape the potato famine in his native Ireland more than a century before she was even born!
+Margaret’s great-grandfather Stephen O’Doud arrived on Mackinac Island to escape the potato famine in his native Ireland in the 1830s, more than a century before she was even born!
 Since then, the Doud family has made major impacts on the development of Mackinac Island into a booming travel destination:

 - Margaret’s father, Robert Doud, served as mayor of Mackinac Island in 1939 and 1940 and also was superintendent of Mackinac Island State Park, which originally was America’s second national park.